Saturday, March 17, 2012

 The Cornell/Toronto researchers found that it also worked for shoppers to cognitively lean away from the decision by thinking more abstractly.
 This might be accomplished by encouraging the shopper to think about ways the two products are alike.

-Other research finds that a similar advantage can be achieved by encouraging the confused consumer to go on to another item on the shopping list and then come back in a short while to make the purchase decision.
+A similar advantage might be achieved by encouraging the confused consumer to go on to another item on the shopping list and then come back in a short while to make the purchase decision.

 Note that the effects of physical or imagined approach and avoidance are different when it comes to building the appeal of a specific item rather than the act of choosing between two items.